La Mezcla is seeking Dance and Music Understudies for the production of “Pachuquismo!” Click here for more info!

 A recipient of Akonadi Foundation’s Beloved Community Fund, La Mezcla has presented work in San Francisco Bay Area dance festivals including CubaCaribe, D.I.R.T.
 Dance Festival, and Xicana Moratorium.
-Most recently, Vanessa Sanchez and La Mezcla worked in collaboration with East Side Arts Alliance to produce “Bruja,” an evening of all female percussion exploring Chicana History from the 1940’s through today, featuring La Mezcla, Bien Firme and Chulita Vinyl Club.
+In September 2017, Vanessa Sanchez and La Mezcla worked in collaboration with East Side Arts Alliance to produce “Bruja,” an evening of all female percussion exploring Chicana History from the 1940’s through today, featuring La Mezcla, Bien Firme and Chulita Vinyl Club.
 In September 2018, La Mezcla premiered the full length version of Pachuquismo at Dance Mission Theater in San Francisco.

 To inquire about future events or for booking information, please visit the Contact page.